-The tiles are interconnected by a high-speed 2D

-mesh network, allowing inter-tile communications to occur with register-like latencies.
-The switches themselves contain some amount of SRAM so that the compiler can load into the switch a program that multiplexes the interconnect in a cycle by cycle fashion, just as in a virtual-wires based multi-FPGA system [4].
+The tiles are interconnected by a high-speed 2D mesh network, allowing intertile communications that are statically scheduled to occur with register-like latencies.
+The switches themselves contain some amount of SRAM so that the compiler can load into the switch a program that multiplexes the interconnect in a cycle by cycle fashion, just as in a virtual wires-based multi-FPGA system [4].

 A typical Raw system includes a Raw microprocessor coupled with off-chip RDRAM (RamBus DRAM) through multiple high bandwidth paths.
-The two level memory hierarchy, namely, a local SRAM memory attached to each tile inside the Raw chip, and a large external RDRAM memory, is necessary to be able to solve large problems that exceed the size of the on-chip memory.
+The two level memory hierarchy, namely a local SRAM memory attached to each tile inside the Raw chip and a large external RDRAM memory, is necessary to be able to solve large problems that exceed the size of the on-chip memory.